 Harlem Capital currently has 20 investments that span cities like New York, Los Angeles, Baltimore, Salt Lake City, San Diego, and more.
 Startups funded by Harlem Capital Partners include PreShow, Moving Analytics, GovPredict, and Dexai Robotics.

 - DiverseCity Ventures

 : DiverseCity Ventures is an impact-oriented VC firm.
 It has an extremely clear thesis.
 To back companies with “both positive social / economic / environmental impact, and high potential for outsized returns.”
 The firm is looking for companies that harness the power of diverse perspectives derived from things like ethnicity, nationality, gender, culture, and domain expertise.
 Based in Sheridan, Wyoming, DiverseCity Ventures is headed by Mariah Lichtenstern, who was named to Pitchbook’s list of one of the 27 Black founders and investors to watch in 2019.

 - Precursor Ventures

 : Precursor Ventures defines itself as a “classic seed stage venture capital firm investing in long-term relationships with founders we believe in.”
-One of the firm’s pain principles is holding itself to a high standard in terms of the diversity of founders that it supports.
+One of the firm’s main principles is holding itself to a high standard in terms of the diversity of Black founders it supports.
 Precursor Ventures is focused on investing in startups’ first institutional round of investments.
 In other words, it wants to be part of the company as early as possible.
-Because of this, it is willing to back unproven, first-time entrepreneurs.
+And is willing to back unproven, first-time entrepreneurs.